strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     - the GitHub account where the repository will be created
     - the template to use for the new project (e.g. Blog)

+    <ThemedImage
+    alt="Create repo with template modal"
+    width="60%"
+    sources={{
+        light: '/img/assets/cloud/template-modal.png',
+        dark: '/img/assets/cloud/template-modal_DARK.png',
+    }}
+    />

     4.c.
 Click on the **Create repository** button.
-A modal will confirm the creation of the repository and redirect you to GitHub.
+A modal will confirm the creation of the repository.

     4.d.
-From the settings page of the GitHub account you chose earlier for the creation of the repository, allow access for Strapi Cloud to this new repository (more information in the GitHub documentation).
+If you have already given Strapi Cloud access to all repositories of your GitHub account, go directly to the next step.
+If not, you will be redirected to a GitHub modal where you will have to allow Strapi Cloud access to the newly created repository (more information in the [GitHub documentation](https://docs.github.com/en/apps/overview)).

     4.e.
 Back in the project creation interface, select your *Account* and the *Repository* you just created.